CGN flax collection

 The flax collection was established long before the Second World War by the Department of Plant Breeding (IVP) of the Agricultural University of Wageningen.
 Later the collection became a working collection of the former Foundation for Plant Breeding (SVP) at Wageningen and was utilised in flax breeding research programmes between1948 and 1996.
 The collection consists of 947 accessions of both fibre flax and linseed.

 The Linum germplasm was particularly utilised for resistance breeding to flax scorch (Pythium megalacanthum), wilt (Fusarium oxysporum f. sp. lini) and rust (Melampsora lini).
 Material of the collection was also used for the improvement of the fibre content.
-The collection was adopted by CGN in 1995 ( Van Soest, 1998).
-The adoption of the collection by CGN was encouraged by a group of four private Dutch breeding companies, who were anxious to see this valuable collection properly maintained and stored under optimal conditions.
+The collection was adopted by CGN in 1995 (Van Soest 1998) after the encouragement of a group of four private Dutch breeding companies, who were anxious to see this valuable collection properly maintained and stored under optimal conditions.
 In 1996 a cooperation was established between the breeding companies and CGN.

 The collection includes 490 accessions of fibre flax, 440 accessions of linseed and four accessions of two wild species.
 The collection consists of landraces, cultivars and research material.
 A large part of the collection is of European origin but accessions from the USA, Canada, Australia, Turkey , Japan and several countries of N. Africa are also included.
 (Van Soest 1998).